UP TO 60% OFF

 Segment Your Contacts List

-Segmenting your contacts list can help with personalizing your content, but it also provides a way to understand what sorts of advertising techniques you can try to earn a sale with.
+Segmenting your contacts list is recommended as part of nearly every email strategy as it’s one of the most effective inbound and outbound sales techniques.
+Why?
+Because you need to know who you’re contacting and what they’re interested in.
+Yes, it can help with personalizing your content, but it also provides a way to understand what sorts of advertising techniques you can try to earn a sale with.

 For example, you can segment your contacts by their organizational roles.
 People who are decision-makers tend to have different styles than employees who are part of the regular rank-and-file.
 Trying to get someone to suggest software to their boss is quite different from marketing to someone who can decide whether to buy it during the conversation.